varletjs/varlet/packages/varlet-ui/src/progress/docs/en-US.md

 ### Hide Progress-Track

-Use `show-track` to hide Progress-Track.
+Hide tracks by using the `show-track` attribute

 ```html
 <var-progress